-Did you think he was a good speaker?
+Did you think he was an effective speaker?

-You're going to hear part of the speech Barack Obama made when he was elected President.
-Before you listen, you may need to check some of the key words.
+You're going to hear the final section of the speech he made when he was elected President.
+Before you listen, you may like to check some of the key words.

 2 Key words